 This recipe is a good recipe for when you have time to let a stew simmer.
 Serve some fruit on the side and maybe some bread and you have a full meal.
-Boy Scouts and Venturers should be able to prepare this meal on their own.
+Scouts BSA and Venturers should be able to prepare this meal on their own.

 Personally, I prefer “real” mashed potatoes to the instant and would make them instead, but our Scouts like the easy preparation of the instant potatoes.
 They are not into peeling vegetables, which is also why this recipe calls for baby carrots.